githubEdit

 • Users are stored in the helper file with hashed passwords (for Basic Auth)

-• Basic Authorization verification and reset tokens are delivered via URL query for the relevant pages and consumed by the corresponding actions
+• Verification, reset, and magic-link tokens are delivered through the URL and consumed by the relevant actions

 Enabling Authentication on Pages